 - Minimum of 16 transferable college-level semester credits attempted with a cumulative grade point average (GPA) of at least 2.0.
 Some programs may require a higher GPA.

 - If you have a cumulative GPA of 2.0 or less, your application will require additional time for consideration.
-As a result, your transcripts will need to be received at least one month prior to the priority application deadline.

 - Transfer applicants must supply official transcripts for all post-secondary institutions where you were previously enrolled (even if no credit or clock hours were earned) and official transcripts for all post-secondary credits (including military, CLEP, and advanced placement).